-Packaging is a double edged sword because it can often make or break a purchase and Thurso Surf is fully aware of that.
+The packaging is a double-edged sword because it can often make or break a purchase, and Thurso Surf is fully aware of that.
 That said, this brand mastered the art of packing because they will include all the accessories you’ll need to maintain your board and enjoy your SUPing experience.
-Nonetheless, it is important to note that Thurso Surf generic pumps received some criticism unlike iRocker’s triple-action pumps.
+Nonetheless, it is important to note that Thurso Surf generic pumps received some criticism, unlike iRocker’s triple-action pumps.

 Since the brand’s headquarter is located in Canada, Thurso Surf’s boards are priced reasonably.
 In fact, Thurso Surf iSUP boards are often far more affordable than iRocker’s and that lands the former a huge advantage.